jessicalhansen/CannaHome/README.md

 * Implement third party API to autofill and provide plant information.

 ### Unsolved problems:
 Currently working on Watering create feature to link properly to correct plant ID.
 Looking to change from class state management to hooks and using GraphQL API.
-I will continue to work on all of the bonus features, since I did not get to any of them.
+I will continue to work on all of the bonus features.